programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 But *why* are all these dependencies needed?

 `Passim` is written in a programming language called Scala.
 To execute a software written in Scala, its sources need to be compiled into an executable JAR file.
 This task is performed by `sbt`, the Interactive Build Tool.
-Finally, since `passim` is designed to work also on large-scale text collections (with several thousands or millions of documents), behind the scenes it uses `Spark`, a cluster-computing framework written in Java, to handle the distributed processing of certain parts of the code.
+Finally, since `passim` is designed to work also on large-scale text collections (with several thousands or millions of documents), behind the scenes it uses `Spark`, a cluster-computing framework written in Java, to handle the distributed processing of certain parts of the code, useful when handling large amounts of data.
 The [Spark glossary](https://spark.apache.org/docs/latest/cluster-overview.html#glossary) is a useful resource to get a grip on the basic Spark jargon (words like "driver", "executor", etc.) but this does not concern you much if you are running `passim` on a small dataset.

 Before proceeding with the installation, you'll need to get a copy of `passim`'s source code from GitHub: